Celtics vs. Hawks: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- In 38 games this season, Boston and its opponents have scored more than 231.5 combined points.
+- Boston and its opponents have gone over 229.5 combined points in 42 of 82 games this season.

-- Boston has had an average of 229.4 points in its games this season, 2.1 fewer than this matchup's total.
+- Boston's outings this year have an average point total of 229.4, 0.1 fewer points than this game's over/under.

-- So far this season, the Celtics have put together a 45-37-0 record against the spread.

 Celtics vs. Hawks Over/Under Stats (Regular Season)